AntoniaOancea/LineFollower/README.md

 # Line Follower

 This repository is dedicated to the Line Follower project made during the Introduction to Robotics course.
-I worked with [Ioana Ciltea](https://github.com/CilteaIoana/LineFollower/tree/main)
+I worked with [@CilteaIoana](https://github.com/CilteaIoana/LineFollower) and [@surtexx](https://github.com/surtexx/LineFollower)

 The chassis was made by us using a foam board and we connected the components using screws and zip-ties.